Eridos builds memory from temporal co‑occurrence — recovering the associations that similarity misses.

 Eridos runs multiple, related lines of research: associative memory built from experience, computation in optical and crystalline substrates and exploration in multi oscillator reservoir computing.
 Different layers of the stack but the same instinct: question the assumption everyone else builds on.

 A model trained on 10,000 novels discovers what text does rather than what it’s about.
-Explore the results interactively.
+Explore the clusters interactively.

 In simulation, packing many weight matrices into one shared wave-optical volume — where adding more can sharpen the patterns already stored rather than degrade them.